JimLynchCodes/Titanium-Lambda/README.md

 ## The CodeStar Dashboard
-There are various ways of starting your project, but Titanium Lambda recommends using [AWS CodeStar](https://aws.amazon.com/codestar/). basically sets up CodePipeline for you, provisions some resources, and provides you with a nice dashboard for monitoring your project.
+There are various ways of starting your project, but Titanium Lambda recommends using [AWS CodeStar](https://aws.amazon.com/codestar/).
+CodeStar basically sets up CodePipeline for you, provisions some resources, and provides you with a nice dashboard for monitoring your project.

-You can find the Codestar dashboard for this proejct[here](https://console.aws.amazon.com/codestar/home?region=us-east-1#/projects/jims-cepsnlm/dashboard).
+You can find the Codestar dashboard for this project[here](https://console.aws.amazon.com/codestar/home?region=us-east-1#/projects/jims-cepsnlm/dashboard).
 _(Note: You won't be able to acess the codestar dashboard unless specifically given permissions by Jim.)_

 <img src="./images/aws-codestar-dashboard.png" width="650" />